 Alert Automation

-Turn alerts from TradingView (and soon Chartink) into real orders, with ready-made option structures and risk limits you set.
+Turn alerts from TradingView (and soon Chartink) into real orders, with ready-made option structures, target and stop-loss exits, and risk limits you set.

 Alert automationOptions readyRisk limits you set